lmschulte/iRNA-seq/README.txt

 Files compressed in the "data" folder must be decompressed before use (only need the files for your genome build to be decompressed).

+See the "README_Genomes.txt" for more information about the genome builds and doing sequence alignments.

 This pipeline utilizes Perl.

 Usage: